 The land cover classification of the watershed has been interpreted from LANDSAT imagery (with a 30 metre resolution), using computerized classification techniques.
 Individual spectral signatures were classified and grouped into the seven land coever classes: annual crop land, forage, grassland, trees, wetlands, water, urban and transportation.
-Land cover information for the 1994 satellite imagery was taken May 14th, 1994 for the southern part of the watershed, September 22nd,1994 for the northern portion, and September 6th, 1994 for the eastern edges.
+Land cover information for the 1994 satellite imagery was taken May 26th, 1994 for the northern part of the watershed, September 22,1994 for the southern portion, and September 6th, 1994 for the eastern edges.
 For the 1999-2002 land cover data, the northern part of the watershed was analyzed using imagery taken September 11, 2002, the southern portion with imagery taken August 27, 1999, and the eastern edges with imagery taken May 31, 2002.
-Comparisions for between the two data sets can result in the emergence of general trends in land cover although this should be considered a rough estimate due to factors such as time/seasonfo satellite imagery was to be available for 2005-2006 year but not ready for the time of this report.
+It has also been noted that imagery was to be available for 2005-2006 year but not ready for the time of this report.